Jingled: Production

+Development

 Big City Greens was renewed for a fourth season on January 21, 2022, ahead of the third season's premiere, alongside a musical film.

-The Houghton brothers reached out to Michael Bolton to see if he was interested in guest starring.
-Bolton had various suggestions for his one-off episode, and Rick Razzle's character design was modified and the episode's story was rewritten accordingly.
-The episode was completed somwhere between January and October.
+The Houghton Brothers reached out to Michael Bolton to see if he was interested in guest starring.
+Bolton had various suggestions for the episode, and Rick Razzle's character design was modified and the episode's story was rewritten accordingly.
+This episode was likely completed somewhere between January and October.

-This episode was directed by Nick Sumida, written by Laura Eichhorn, Gabi Rodea and Carl Edward Mongan, and storyboarded by Rodea and Mongan.
+"Jingled" was directed by Nick Sumida, written by Laura Eichhorn, Gabi Rodea and Carl Edward Mongan, and storyboarded by Rodea and Mongan.

+Casting

+Michael Bolton and Amy Sedaris guest star in this episode.
+Bolton voices Rick Razzle, a commercial jingle writer for Big Jingle.
+Sedaris voices Bonnie Spark, an agent at Big Jingle.

 Reception

+Viewership

 The episode received 0.15 million viewers on its premiere.

+Critical response

-David Kaldor of Bubbleblabber gave this episode, alongside its sister episode "Truck Stopped", a 7 out of 10.
+David Kaldor of Bubbleblabber gave this episode, alongside its sister segment "Truck Stopped", a 7 out of 10.